meilisearch/specifications/text/0060-tasks-api.md

 2. `taskDeletion`
 3. `snapshotCreation`
 4. `dumpCreation`
-5. All other task types with no priority order.
+5. All other task types with by their enqueued at order.

 ## 3. Future Possibilities